In keeping with its commitment to providing an outstanding Catholic education for students,

 |Grades 7/8||Rob Srnka|

-- By 2018-19, all SMCS K-12 students will have access to PLTW, with additional modules in engineering science and perhaps other areas being incorporated at the high school level.
+- All SMCS K-12 students will have access to PLTW, with additional modules in engineering science and perhaps other areas being incorporated at the high school level.

 “The importance of STEM education cannot be overestimated in today’s world,” stated St. Mary Catholic Schools President Helen Englebert.
 “We are proud of the education our knowledgeable faculty provides, and are pleased to equip them with additional tools to best prepare our students for success.
 Even those students who do not go on to STEM-oriented careers benefit from the 21st century skills such as critical thinking and collaboration that are integral to PLTW.
 Our three-year plan will enable us to implement the program effectively and thoroughly.”